generalelectrix/pyenttec/README.md

 port.render()
 ```

+On windows or linux, the select_port function can be modified.
+Windows uses
+numbered com ports, and on linux your serial port directory and port name will
+probably be different.
+You can also just call the DMXConnection constructor
+directly with the right argument.

 Support is included for setting various port parameters such as refresh rate
 and universe length.
 For certain applications (very fast strobe control,
 for exmaple) using a truncated universe with refresh_rate = 0 permits faster